 |Exams||200||Three exams, lowest score is dropped.Coverage is not technically cumulative but concepts build on each other.
 Worth up to 100 points each.|

-|Final exam||150||This exam will cover the entire course, and the grade cannot be dropped.
-Worth up to 150 points|
+|Final Exam||150||This exam will cover the entire course, and the grade cannot be dropped.
+Worth up to 100 points|

-|Homework||150||Assignments due each week via Blackboard.
+|Homework (posted on Blackboard)||150||Assignments due each week via Blackboard.
 Worth 10 points each.|

-|Project||100||Research question or creative project.
+|Project||100||Your choice of a research question, a creative project or a service project.
 May be done in groups of up to two people.|

 |Optional Extra Credit||15||Select from the list.
 Worth up to 5 or 10 points each.
 Can earn a maximum of 15 points total from these.|